ingowald/cudaKDTree/README.md

-container provided by this library is the `FixedCandidateList`, which implements a linear, sorted priority queue in which insertion cost is linear in the number of elements stored in the list, but where all list elements *should* end up in registers, whithout having to go to gmem; use this for small k's.
+container provided by this library is the `FixedCandidateList`, which implements a linear, sorted priority queue in which insertion cost is linear in the number of elements stored in the list, but where all list elements *should* end up in registers, without having to go to gmem; use this for small `k`s.
 Alternatively, the `HeapCandidateList` organizes the closest k in a heap that has O(log k) insertion cost (vs O(k) for the fixed one), but which gets register-indirectly accessed and will thus generate some gmem traffic; use this for larger k where